Wahiduzzaman21/TestAutomationWithWebdriverIO/README.md

 # open command prompt and navigate to directory where code has been downloaded
 # type npm install in command prompt and press ENTER
 # after installation successfully then type npm test in cmd and press enter
-# First firewall window can appear, allow the window
+# First time, firewall window can appear.
+So allow the window
 # Automation code will run successfully.
 Ensure that corresponding machine has Chrome browser.